Arcturux42/PyPong/README.md

 The player who misses the ball gives a point to their opponent.
 The first player to reach a certain number of points wins the game.

 # Project Structure
-main.py: The main file of the game.\n player.py: The file containing the player object.\n ball.py: The file containing the ball object.
+main.py: The main file of the game.
+player.py: The file containing the player object.
+ball.py: The file containing the ball object.